 Legal Notice Regarding Forward-Looking Statements

-A detailed discussion of these and other factors that could affect our results is included in our SEC filings, including, but not limited to, our Annual Report on Form 10-K for the Fiscal Year Ended October 31, 2008 filed with the SEC on December 23, 2008, which may be obtained by calling (800) 317- 3195, or at our Investor Relations web site at http://www.novell.com/company/ir.
+A detailed discussion of these and other factors that could affect our results is included in our SEC filings, including, but not limited to, our Quarterly Report on Form 10-Q for the period ended April 30, 2010 filed with the SEC on June 8, 2010 which may be obtained by calling (800) 317- 3195, or at our Investor Relations web page at: www.novell.com/company/ir.